Sinn Féin suspend Senator Máire Devine over Stack retweet

 Senator Máire Devine has been suspended from Sinn Féin for what the party referred to as “unacceptable behaviour” on the part of an elected representative.
 File photograph: The Irish Times

-Sinn Féin have formally suspended Senator Máire Devine for three months after she retweeted a tweet referring to murdered prison guard Brian Stack as a “sadist prison officer”.
+Sinn Féin has formally suspended Senator Máire Devine for three months after she retweeted a tweet referring to murdered prison guard Brian Stack as a “sadist prison officer”.

 Brian Stack, an officer in Portlaoise prison, was shot in the neck in Dublin in 1983 by a member of the IRA and died 18 months after the attack.